DataDog/dd-trace-rb/docs/ProfilingDevelopment.md

 * `Collectors::Stack`: Collects stack trace samples from Ruby threads for both CPU-time (if available) and wall-clock.
   Runs on its own background thread.
 * `Collectors::CodeProvenance`: Collects library metadata to power grouping and categorization of stack traces (e.g. to help distinguish user code, from libraries, from the standard library, etc).
-* `Encoding::Profile`: Encodes gathered data into the pprof format.
+* `Encoding::Profile::Protobuf`: Encodes gathered data into the pprof format.
 * `Events::Stack`, `Events::StackSample`: Entity classes used to represent stacks.
 * `Ext::Forking`: Monkey patches `Kernel#fork`, adding a `Kernel#at_fork` callback mechanism which is used to restore profiling abilities after the VM forks (such as re-instrumenting the main thread, and restarting profiler threads).
-* `Pprof::*` (in <../lib/datadog/profiling/pprof>): Converts samples captured in the `Recorder` into the pprof format.
+* `Pprof::*` (in <../lib/datadog/profiling/pprof>): Used by `Encoding::Profile::Protobuf` to convert samples captured in the `Recorder` into the pprof format.
-* `Tasks::Setup`: Takes care of loading our extensions/monkey patches to handle fork().
+* `Tasks::Setup`: Takes care of loading our extensions/monkey patches to handle `fork()`.
-* `Transport::*` (in <../lib/datadog/profiling/transport>): Implements transmission of profiling payloads to the Datadog agent or backend.
+* `HttpTransport`: Implements transmission of profiling payloads to the Datadog agent or backend.
 * `TraceIdentifiers::*`: Used to retrieve trace id and span id from tracers, to be used to connect traces to profiles.
 * `BacktraceLocation`: Entity class used to represent an entry in a stack trace.
 * `Buffer`: Bounded buffer used to store profiling events.
-* `Exporter`: Writes profiling data to a given transport.
-* `Flush`: Entity class used to represent metadata for a given profile.
+* `Flush`: Entity class used to represent the payload to be reported for a given profile.
 * `Profiler`: Profiling entry point, which coordinates collectors and a scheduler.
 * `Recorder`: Stores profiling events gathered by `Collector`s.
-* `Scheduler`: Periodically (every 1 minute) takes data from the `Recorder` and pushes them to all configured `Exporter`s.
+* `Scheduler`: Periodically (every 1 minute) takes data from the `Recorder` and pushes them to the configured transport.
   Runs on its own background thread.

 ## Initialization